bodova/collective_care/README.md

 Imports initial loads of all considered ants.

 readdish.m:
-Reads the experimental data and stores it into convenient data formats: list of grooming eventsm their durations, loads, table of all grooming states with times organized by event type (allo/self) and ant.
+Reads the experimental data and stores it into convenient data formats: list of grooming events, their durations, loads, table of all grooming states with times organized by event type (allo/self) and ant.

 getstate.m:
-Classifies the experimentally recorded states into allo/self grooming
+Classifies the experimentally recorded states into allo/self grooming.

 detailed_states_trace.m:
-Computes the necessary statistics in terms of time, state, and load
+Computes the necessary statistics in terms of time, state, and load.

 get_dishstats.m:
 Computes the detailed frame-by-frame vector of performed/received activity, own load, load seen during grooming from the list of grooming events with times.

 getstats_0D.m:
-Computes statistics (number of transitions between states, time spent in each state) independent of other variables
+Computes statistics (number of transitions between states, time spent in each state) independent of other variables.

 getstats_2D.m:
 Computes statistics (number of transitions between states, time spent in each state) with 2D dependence, where the first dependent variable is assumed to be an activity variable while the second one can be a load variable.